JLRipley314/NRTidal-D/README.md

 We used the glitch removed strain data, which can be accessed [here](https://gwosc.org/events/GW170817/).

+# Dependencies

+The `environment.yml` file contains more details, but the main dependency is the [bilby](https://lscsoft.docs.ligo.org/bilby/) gravitational wave analysis library.

 # Authors

 If you have any questions, please feel free to contact any one of us.